University of the Arts London: Student life

-The University of the Arts London Students' Union offers various services to students, including running sports clubs and student societies.
+The University of the Arts London Students' Union (stylised as Arts Students' Union or Arts SU) offers various services to students, including running student-led sports clubs and societies.
+They also operate arts-based opportunities to students, represent students through six elected Sabbatical Officers, and offer independent advice to members.

 The university has 13 halls of residence in various parts of London.
 It is fourth among United Kingdom institutions by number of international students.